-Net worth is not a particularly good term, because it implies that the business is worth the amount recorded in its owners' equity accounts.
+Net worth is not a particularly good term because it implies that the business is worth the amount recorded in its owners' equity accounts.
 Though the term may suggest that the business could be sold for this amount, nothing is further from the truth.
-(Chapter 6 presents more information about the recorded, or book, value of owners' equity reported in the balance sheet, and why current replacement costs of some assets may be higher than the book values of these assets.
-Chapter 14 discusses the market prices of stock shares, which are units of ownership in a business corporation.)
+(Chapter 6 presents more information about the recorded value of owners' equity reported in the balance sheet, and Chapter 14 discusses the market prices of shares, which are units of ownership in a business corporation.)